I sometimes let imaginary versions of myself make decisions for me.

 Maybe you've been bungee jumping, and this is not at all how you responded to it.
 But I hope (for the sake of communication) that you've experienced this sensation in other contexts.
 Maybe when you wanted to tell someone that you loved them, but the phrase hovered just behind your lips, and you couldn't get it out.
 You almost wished it would tumble out of your mouth accidentally.
 "Just say it," you thought to yourself, and remained silent.
 For some reason, you were terrified of the decision, and inaction felt more like not deciding.

-When I heard this story from Anna, I had social anxiety.
+When I heard this story from my friend, I had social anxiety.
 I didn't have way more decisions than I knew how to handle, but I did find certain decisions terrifying, and was often paralyzed by them.
 For example, this always happened if someone I liked, respected, and wanted to interact with more asked to meet with them.
 It was pretty obvious to me that it was a good idea to say yes, but I'd agonize over the email endlessly instead of simply typing "yes" and hitting "send".

 So here's what it looked like when I applied the technique.
 I'd be invited to a party.
 I'd feel paralyzing fear, and a sense of impending doom as I noticed that I likely believed going to the party was the right decision.
 Then, as soon as I felt that doom, I'd take a mental step backward and not try to force myself to decide.
 Instead, I'd imagine a version of myself who wasn't scared, and I'd predict what she'd do.
 If the party really wasn't a great idea, either because she didn't consider it worth my time or because she didn't actually anticipate me having any fun, she'd decide not to go.
 Otherwise, she'd decide to go.
 I would not decide.
 I'd just run my simulation of her, and see what she had to say.
 It was easy for her to think clearly about the decision, because she wasn't scared.
 And then I'd just defer to her.